 These activities include, among other things, completing preclinical studies and initiating and completing clinical trials of our product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing and selling those products that are approved and satisfying any post marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenues that are significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-We. our failure to become and remain profitable would decrease the value of Tempest and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue operations.
-A decline in the value of Tempest also could cause you to lose all or part of your investment.
+Our failure to become and remain profitable would decrease the value of our common stock and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue operations.
+A decline in the value of our common stock also could cause vou to lose all or part of your investment.

-Tempest may rely on third parties to manufacture our clinical product supplies, and Tempest may have to rely on third parties to produce and process our product candidates, if approved.
+We may rely on third parties to manufacture our clinical product supplies, and we may have to rely on third parties to produce and process our product candidates, if approved.

 We must currently rely on outside vendors to manufacture supplies and process our product candidates.
-We have not yet caused its product candidates to be manufactured or processed on a commercial scale and may not be able to achieve manufacturing and processing and may be unable to create an inventory of mass-produced, off-the-shelf product to satisfy demands for any of our product candidates.
+We have not yet manufactured or processed our product candidates on a commercial scale and may not be able to achieve manufacturing and processing and may be unable to create an inventory of mass-produced, off-the-shelf product to satisfy demands for any of our product candidates.